 Michelle Fausto is a recent graduate of the University of California Los Angeles, where she studied Political Science and Labor Studies.
 During her time at UCLA, she interned at the Coachella Valley Rescue Mission, a local organization through which she engaged in citywide anti-homelessness advocacy and direct service work in food distribution and vocational training.
 Michelle also completed the Public Policy and International Affairs (PPIA) program last summer, where she devised a policy memo addressed to the San Francisco Food Security Task Force concerning the growing number of food insecure individuals in San Francisco, California.
 As a first-generation, low-income daughter of Mexican immigrants, Michelle’s experiences growing up in a disinvested agricultural community in the Coachella Valley and living in poverty-stricken Los Angeles have directly exposed her to poverty- and hunger-related issues that she hopes to work on during her time as an Emerson National Hunger Fellow.

 Field placement: UC Irvine Fresh Basic Needs Hub

-Michelle is currently completing her field work at the FRESH Basic Needs Hub at UC Irvine in Irvine, California.
-Her work focuses on collaborating with the CalFresh team to create a comprehensive outreach strategy meant to increase awareness about CalFresh/SNAP among student populations vulnerable to basic needs insecurity.
-Michelle's work also focuses on interpreting survey and post-outreach data to ensure best practices for future events moving forward, with the goal of increasing the number of eligible students enrolled in the program.
+Michelle completed her field work at the FRESH Basic Needs Hub at UC Irvine in Irvine, California.
+Her work focused on collaborating with the CalFresh team to create a comprehensive outreach strategy meant to increase awareness about CalFresh/SNAP among student populations vulnerable to basic needs insecurity.
+Michelle's work also focused on interpreting survey and post-outreach data to ensure best practices for future events moving forward, with the goal of increasing the number of eligible students enrolled in the program.